haacked/haacked.com/_posts/2019/2019-07-16-external-claims.markdown

 ## Problems with this approach

 There's a few issues with this approach.
 The first is that this only persists these claims when the user creates a local account.
 Subsequent logins won't update the claim with this approach.
+So if the user updates their profile pic on Google, your site won't receive that change by default.

 The second issue is this updates a scaffolded page.
 Not terrible, but I try to keep updates to scaffolded pages to a minimum.
 That way, there's not too much to change when the next version of ASP.NET Core comes out and I want to use the updated Identity pages.

 Another issue is this, what if I don't even want to persist these claims.
 There may be some claims I always want to pull from the provider each time they log in.
 I don't have to worry about the logic of storing them. __How do I flow these external claims into the local claims without persisting them?__

 ## I Don't Claim to have all the answers

 Turns out, this is not so simple.
+In researching this, I started to get a bit clammy.
 Perhaps it doesn't make sense to do it at all.
 There's an [existing issue that explains why](https://github.com/aspnet/Identity/issues/628).

 To summarize, in order to authenticate a user to the local app, the app calls [`SignInManager.ExternalLoginSignInAsync`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.signinmanager-1.externalloginsigninasync?view=aspnetcore-2.2).
 This validates the external auth cookie and signs the user in to the local app.
 At the same time, it [clears the external auth cookie](https://github.com/aspnet/AspNetCore/blob/87a92e52c8b4bb7cb75ff78d53d641b1d34f8775/src/Identity/Core/src/SignInManager.cs#L483).
 Thus you no longer have access to the external claims.

 You could save the claims prior to this method call by calling [`UserManager.AddClaimAsync`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.usermanager-1.addclaimasync?view=aspnetcore-2.2).
 In fact, this is what [Microsoft's own sample does](https://github.com/aspnet/AuthSamples/commit/404105bd191f2e973d4befb668f1310d2fd82701).

 But keep in mind that will persist the claim to the database.
 Also, if you plan to update the claim with the latest value each time the user logs in, you have to rememeber to remove the existing claim and add the new one.
+Otherwise you get a database full of the same claims.
+That's a lot of cllaims!

 And finally, you have to do this in two places in `ExternalLoginSignInAsync`, once in `OnGetCallbackAsync` and once in `OnPostConfirmationAsync`.

 A Microsoft developer (who I used to work with and is a fine poker player) offers [another promising solution here](https://github.com/aspnet/AuthSamples/issues/6#issuecomment-356149753).

 > So plug in your own IUserClaimsPrincipalFactory which is called during ExternalLoginSignInAsync, and have it look at the external cookie to add the claims.

-That didn't work for me because I was unable to access the external claims from within a custom `IUserClaimsPrincipalFactory`.
-Normally you'd call [`SignInManager.GetExternalLoginInfoAsync`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.signinmanager-1.getexternallogininfoasync?view=aspnetcore-2.2) but I didn't have access to a `SignInManager` because `SignInManager` depends on `IUserClaimsPrincipalFactory`.
+That didn't work for me.
+I was unable to access the external claims from within a custom `IUserClaimsPrincipalFactory` implementation.
+To access externall claims, you call [`SignInManager.GetExternalLoginInfoAsync`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.signinmanager-1.getexternallogininfoasync?view=aspnetcore-2.2).
+But I don't have access to a `SignInManager` from within an `IUserClaimsPrincipalFactory` implementation.
+I can't inject one either because `SignInManager` depends on `IUserClaimsPrincipalFactory`.
+Injecting one would lead to a circular dependencies and probably cause the colllapse of the universe.

 ## My haacky claim to a solution